 Transaction Volume and Value

-- The average transaction value on the platform is $72 globally, with higher averages in developed markets like the US and the UK.
+- The average global transaction value is $76, with higher spends in markets like the US, UK, and Singapore.

-- Mobile commerce transactions through Google Pay accounted for 35% of total digital wallet payments worldwide in 2023.
+- Mobile commerce transactions through Google Pay accounted for 35% of total digital wallet payments worldwide.

 Regional Usage Insights

-- North America contributed 40% of the total transaction volume, showcasing its dominance in developed markets.
+- North America accounts for 43% of total transaction volume, maintaining its lead in developed economies.

-- Africa and the Middle East saw moderate growth, with a 15% year-over-year increase in transaction volume in 2023.
+- Africa and the Middle East saw an 18% increase in transaction volume, supported by rising fintech adoption.

 Integration with Merchants and Platforms